 Avoid sharing sensitive personal information, such as your address, phone number, family details, car information, passwords, work history, credit status, social security numbers, birthdate, school names, passport info, driver’s license number, insurance policy numbers, loan details, and credit/debit card numbers.
 Keep sensitive data private to prevent identity theft and other potential risks.

 It is also not advisable to post content about politics, race, or religion on social media as it can lead to arguments and conflicts with unfamiliar individuals.
-While it may be tempting to express your thoughts, volatile topics can attract unpredictable and unstable responses.
-Stay away from engaging with controversial links, articles, or updates to maintain a positive online presence.
+While it may be tempting to express your thoughts, volatile topics can provoke unpredictable, unstable responses.
+Avoid engaging with controversial links, articles, or updates to maintain a positive online presence.

 Read: Dangers and Consequences of Oversharing On Social Media.